Prediction market

-Prediction markets, also known as betting markets, information markets, decision markets, idea futures or event derivatives, are open markets that enable the prediction of specific outcomes using financial incentives.
+Prediction markets, also known as betting markets, information markets, decision markets, idea futures, or event derivatives, are open markets that enable the prediction of specific outcomes using financial incentives.
 They are exchange-traded markets established for trading bets in the outcome of various events.
-The market prices can indicate what the crowd thinks the probability of the event is.
-A typical prediction market contract is set up to trade between 0 and 100%.

 The most common form of a prediction market is a binary option market, which will expire at the price of 0 or 100%.

-Prediction markets can be thought of as belonging to the more general concept of crowdsourcing which is specially designed to aggregate information on particular topics of interest.
-The main purposes of prediction markets are eliciting aggregating beliefs over an unknown future outcome.
+Prediction markets can be thought of as belonging to the more general concept of crowdsourcing which is specially designed to aggregate beliefs on particular topics of interest, where the market price can indicate what the crowd thinks the probability of the event is.
 Traders with different beliefs trade on contracts whose payoffs are related to the unknown future outcome and the market prices of the contracts are considered as the aggregated belief.

+Prediction markets are considered gambling by many governments, and are banned in some locations.
+Some users and researchers have reported that prediction markets are similar to gambling and can cause addiction.

 History

 Before the era of scientific polling, early forms of prediction markets often existed in the form of political betting.
 One such political bet dates back to 1503, in which people bet on who would be the papal successor.
 Even then, it was already considered "an old practice".
 According to Paul Rhode and Koleman Strumpf, who have researched the history of prediction markets, there are records of election betting in Wall Street dating back to 1884.
 Rhode and Strumpf estimate that average betting turnover per US presidential election is equivalent to over 50 percent of the campaign spend.

-As far back as 1907, Francis Galton found that the median estimate of a group can be more accurate than individual expert estimates.
-This is now known as the wisdom of the crowd.

 Economic theory for the ideas behind prediction markets can be credited to Friedrich Hayek in his 1945 article "The Use of Knowledge in Society" and Ludwig von Mises in his "Economic Calculation in the Socialist Commonwealth".
-Modern economists agree that Mises' argument combined with Hayek's elaboration of it, is correct.
+Modern economists agree that Mises' argument, combined with Hayek's elaboration of it, is correct.
 Prediction markets are championed in James Surowiecki's 2004 book The Wisdom of Crowds, Cass Sunstein's 2006 Infotopia, and Douglas Hubbard's How to Measure Anything: Finding the Value of Intangibles in Business.
-The research literature is collected together in the peer-reviewed The Journal of Prediction Markets, edited by Leighton Vaughan Williams and published by the University of Buckingham Press.